lukeWaninger/RiverRunner/doc/DesignSpecification.md

 <b>Prediction data</b> will be provided on demand and cached by the browser once retrieved.
 These requests will go through the same HTTP endpoint and provide JSON data as a result.

 ### Server side predictions
+Future river flow rates will be predicted using a seasonal autoregressive integrated moving average (ARIMA) model generated from historic USGS river flow rate time series data.
+Snowpack, temperature, and precipitation will be included in the models as exogenous predictor variables.
+The order of the ARIMA models (i.e. p, d, and q parameters) will be determined after further exploration of the data.
+Since stream flow data is highly seasonal, the data will not be stationary and will require some seasonal differencing.
+Autocorrelation and partial autocorrelation plots will be used to determine the necessary lag order and moving average order.

+The ARIMA models will be generated in python using the statsmodels.tsa.statespace.sarimax package's SARIMAX (Seasonal AutoRegressive Integrated Moving Average with exogenous regressors model) function.
+Plots of the actual and predicted flow rates will be generated using python's matplotlib package.

-Immediately following daily retrieval, the ARIMA model will be recalculated with results being placed in separate JSON files for easy retrieval.
+Immediately following daily data retrieval, the ARIMA model will be recalculated with results being placed in separate JSON files for easy retrieval.

 ### Client side interface
 A single HTML page will be created matching the mockup described in the functional specifications of this application.
-The page will store all required javascript and CSS data as the entire application only cosists of a single page.
+The page will store all required javascript and CSS data as the entire application only consists of a single page.

 ## Interactions
 ### Use case 1: The paddler
 The paddler requests to view stream flow predictions for a specific kayaking run.
-The user has two options for finding a rivers predictions:
+The user has two options for finding a river's flow rate predictions:
 1. User searches for a river by typing the river name in the top search bar.
 The bar will autopopulate with a drop down to filter run names as the user types.
 Selecting a run will request a prediction.
 2. User views the runs populated on the map, clicking a point to retrieve predictions.